DV

 What is the difference between JEPY and XYLD?

-JEPY (Defiance S&P 500 Enhanced Options Income ETF) tracks SPX with an options strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+JEPY (Defiance S&P 500 Enhanced Options Income ETF) tracks SPX with an options approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
 They are issued by Defiance ETFs and Global X respectively.

 Can I hold both JEPY and XYLD?